Learn Why Squirrels Practice This Peculiar Behavior

 Why They Cache

 Squirrels are foragers, which means that they collect food — things like nuts and berries.
 A squirrel may build up a cache of extra food for when they don’t have time to go out and find a meal.
 This collection really comes in handy during snowy winters or when food is scarce.
-Squirrels also utilize their food supply when they are busy raising their babies or if they feel unsafe going out to forage.
+Squirrels may also utilize their food supply when they are busy raising their babies or if they feel unsafe to forage (though caching is primarily seasonal and linked to food availability, not directly to parenting or fear behavior).

 Two Caching Methods